 For removing the wet carpet smell, just sprinkle a generous amount of baking soda over the smelly area and leave it there overnight to absorb the odour.
 After that, just vacuum the carpet.

 White Vinegar.
-This is another classic solution in many home remedies for cleaning not only carpets, but also appliances, clothes, and many other household items.
+This is another classic solution in many natural home remedies for cleaning not only carpets, but also appliances, clothes, and many other household items.

 The acidic nature of white vinegar is the reason why this magical liquid overpowers and absorbs almost any smell, including wet carpet odour.